 Our Signature Limoncello Recipe

-The smell of grated lemon evokes a swirl of memories for me (right up there with garlic, basil and rosemary).
-A most recent memory is of coming home to find my creative, fabulous and very talented sister in law (also incredibly patient evidently, given she is married to one of my brothers) grating lemon after lemon with a super fine micro-plane – 150 lemons to be exact!
+The smell of grated lemon evokes a swirl of memories for me (right up there with garlic, basil, and rosemary).
+One such fond memory is of coming home to find my fabulous and creative sister-in-law (also incredibly patient evidently, given she is married to one of my brothers), diligently grating lemon after lemon – 150, to be exact!

 The Dobbs Group Behind Scenes - Making Limoncello